HavidDulsman/QA-RapperNameGenerator/README.md

 For those have a cheeky look at my repo early, nothing here yet!
 Will it be big?
 Maybe.
 Maybe not.

 ## Risk Assessment
+### Pre/Early Developement
 A risk assessment was compiled to look and examine risk related to the project, its requirements and demands.
-Due to the complexity and detail of my risk assessment, i have opted to include it as it own file which can be accessed through the repository or by using [this link](https://github.com/HavidDulsman/RapperNameGenerator/blob/developer/documentation/rapper_risk.xlsx)
+Similar to the previous project, this too can be accessed through the repository or by using [this link](https://github.com/HavidDulsman/RapperNameGenerator/blob/developer/documentation/rapper_risk_1.xlsx).

+Many of the same risks appear on this 'RA' as the last project, but some of the reasonings and values of each have changed due to a change in working environment.

+### After Project Completition
+This version of the risk assessment includes the final review of each item and how it impacted the project if at all.
+Minor changes may also be included